Denizli Basket

-Yukatel Merkezefendi Belediyesi Basket, due to current sponsorship Yukatel Merkezefendi, is a Turkish professional basketball club based in Denizli.
-The team is currently playing in the Basketball Super League.
-Their home arena is the Pamukkale University Arena which has a capacity of 5,000 seats.
-The team whose name was Yüksekçıta Koleji, was renamed Yukatel Merkezefendi Belediyesi Denizli Basket in 2018.
+Denizli Basket Spor Kulübü, also known as Yukatel Denizli Basket due to current sponsorship, is a professional basketball club based in Denizli competing in the Basketbol Süper Ligi.
+Their home arena is the Pamukkale University Arena with a maximum capacity of 5000 seats.
+In the year 2018, the club changed its name from Yüksekçıta Koleji to Merkezefendi Belediyesi Denizli Basket.